 c) What is the size of their largest financing line?

 Select a factoring company that can scale up their facility to match the size of your maximum invoicing need.
-This is important if your company ramps up during the summer or handles storm response.
+This point is important if your company ramps up during the summer or handles storm response.
 The last thing you want is to reach your factoring credit limit in the middle of your busy season.

 Get more information